To Our Members

 Loan Extensions or Adjustments

-During this time, we have increased your annual Skip-a-Pay limit from 1 to 3 times per year.
-You can apply via Online Access > More > Skip-a-Pay to postpone a month’s payment and keep that money in your pocket instead.
+You can also request to skip a monthly payment on certain eligible loans via Online Access > More > Skip-a-Pay, in order to postpone a month’s payment and keep that money in your pocket instead.

 Mortgage Payment Options